-Hard foods and chewy, sticky foods should be avoided for the first 3 years, because they can increase the risk of choking.
+Hard foods and chewy, sticky foods should be avoided for the first three years, because they can increase the risk of choking.

-You can lower the risk of some foods by:
+You can lower the choking risk of some foods by:

 Serving ground nuts or seeds as pastes, such as peanut butter or tahini

 Cooking vegetables until they are soft

 Peeling and cutting slippery round foods like grapes and cherry tomatoes into smaller pieces